rakeshsonti/DSA/sliding-windows/README.md

 * It will ask to find subrange in that array or string will have to give longest, shortest, or target values.
 * Its concept is mainly based on ideas like the longest sequence or shortest sequence of something that satisfies a given condition perfectly.

+##### In general, any problem where the author is asking for any of the following return values can use a sliding window:

+* Minimum value
+* Maximum value
+* Longest value
+* Shortest value
+* K-sized value